RaulPPelaez/UAMMD/README.md

 **Integrators:**

-	1.Two step velocity verlet NVE
+* Two step velocity verlet NVE
-	2.Two step velocity verlet NVT with a Gornbech Jensen thermostat 3.Euler Maruyama Brownian dynamics (BD)
+* Two step velocity verlet NVT with a Gornbech Jensen thermostat
+* Euler Maruyama Brownian dynamics (BD)
-	4. Brownian Dynamics with Hydrodynamic interactions (BDHI) 4.1 Euler Maruyama w/HI via RPY tensor
+* Brownian Dynamics with Hydrodynamic interactions (BDHI)
+   * Euler Maruyama w/HI via RPY tensor
-	4.1.1 Using the Cholesky decomposition on the full Mobility matrix to compute the stochastic term.
+	   * Using the Cholesky decomposition on the full Mobility matrix to compute the stochastic term.
 Open Boundaries.
-	4.1.2 Using the Lanczos algorithm and a matrix free method to compute the stochastic term.
+	   * Using the Lanczos algorithm and a matrix free method to compute the stochastic term.
 Open Boundaries.
-	4.1.3 Using the Positively Split Ewald method with rapid stochastic sampling.
-Periodic Boundary Conditions 4.2 Predictor-Corrector with Fluctuating Immerse Boundary (Green-function free) 5.Smoothed Particle Hydrodynamics (SPH)
+	   * Using the Positively Split Ewald method with rapid stochastic sampling.
+Periodic Boundary Conditions
+  * Predictor-Corrector with Fluctuating Immerse Boundary (FIB) (Green-function free) and Immerse Boundary Method
+* Smoothed Particle Hydrodynamics (SPH)
-	6.Lattice Bolztmann with fluctuations and immerse boundary (LBM) (WIP!)
+* Lattice Bolztmann with fluctuations and immerse boundary (LBM) (WIP!)
-	7. Markov Chain Monte Carlo (MCMC)
+* Markov Chain Monte Carlo (MCMC)
+* Inertial Coupling Method for particles in an incompressible fluctuating fluid (ICM)

 ----------------------